Hans-Halverson/myte/README.md

 - [`test/analyze`](test/analyze) Tests for various static analysis and type checking passes.
 Analysis tests check generated errors (or a lack of errors).
 - [`test/asm/x86`](test/asm/x86) Tests for x86_64 assembly generation.
 Snapshot tests contain a textual representation of x86_64 assembly generated with the `--dump-asm` option.
 - [`test/mir`](test/mir) Tests for MIR (Myte Intermediate Representation) generation and optimization.
-Snapshot tests contain a textual representation of MIR and are generated with the `--dump-ir` and `--dump-ir-transforms` options.
+Snapshot tests contain a textual representation of MIR and are generated with the `--dump-ir` and `--dump-transformed-ir` options.
 - [`test/parser`](test/parser) Tests for the parser and lexer.
 Snapshot tests contain a textual representation of the AST generated from the `--dump-ast` option.
 - [`test/program`](test/program) Tests for full, end to end compilation and running of Myte programs to verify run time functionality.
 - [`test/cli`](test/cli) Miscellaneous tests for CLI usage of the `myte` binary.